TAMUGeographySociety/TAMU_Geography_Society/Learning/Week1/README.md

 **It is IMPORTANT to have ArcGIS (ArcMap or ArcPro) installed on your computer before you install FME**

-Once you get to the licence assistance, you will want to pick up a floating licene.
-I will provide this floating licence during our first meeting, so if you've made it this far,then that's all you need to do before I start teaching.
+Once you get to the licence assistance, you will want to pick up a floating license.
+I will provide this floating license during our first meeting, so if you've made it this far, then that's all you need to do before I start teaching.

 ---